 Laptop computers may be checked out by students, faculty, and staff from the Lab Operator desk in Mullins Library for five hours.
 Laptops and other multimedia equipment available through Information Technology Services can be reserved up to a week in advance at reserveit.uark.edu.
 An overdue fine of $10.00 is charged for each hour, or any portion thereof for items kept past the time they are due.
 Fees will be assessed for any damaged or lost items.
 Please contact the Student Technology Center at 479-575-8602 or firstname.lastname@example.org with any questions.

 Library materials other than journals may be renewed two times as long as they have not been requested by another patron.
-Journals may not be renewed.
-Renewals can be made while viewing your patron record from My Library Account, by phoning 479-575-4104, or by bringing the items with a valid University I.D. to the Circulation Desk or to the entrance service desks.
+Renewals can be made while viewing your patron record from My Library Account, by phoning 479-575-4104, or by bringing the items with a valid University I.D. a library service desk.

-Use the Request button in the online catalog to ask that items be pulled, held, or recalled for you.
-You can now specify the library where you would like to pick up your materials.
+Use the Request this Item button in the online catalog to ask that items be pulled and held for you.
+You may specify the library where you would like to pick up your materials.

-Books checked out for at least two weeks may be recalled if needed by another person.
-A recall may be requested at the Circulation Desk or online by using the Request this Item option available through Infolinks, the library's online catalog.
-A notice to return the book is sent to the patron to whom the book is currently checked out.
+If library staff recall an item before its original due date, a notice to return the item is sent to the patron to whom the item is currently checked out.
 Individuals who fail to respond after one recall notice will be fined $1.00 per day until the item is returned ($30.00 maximum).
 Failure to respond to the final notice will result in an invoice for the cost of the book and for the total fine.

 A search may be requested by a borrower for an item that is neither on the shelf nor currently checked out by another patron.
-A search request may be submitted to the Circulation Desk and will be processed daily.
+A search request may be submitted to the Main Service Desk and will be processed daily.
 The requester will be notified of the search result.
-If a search item is located, it will be held at the Circulation Desk for pick up.
-If library staff cannot locate the item the patron requested, the patron may then request the item through Interlibrary Loan in a timely manner.
+If a search item is located, it will be held at the Main Service Desk for pick up.
+If library staff cannot locate the item the patron requested, the patron may then request the item through Interlibrary Loan.

 A search may also be requested for items that a patron claims to have returned to the library.
-The patron must complete a Claims Returned form at the Circulation Desk with as much detailed information as possible (e.g. the date, time of the day when an item was returned, or the location where an item was returned) to initiate a search process.
+The patron must complete a Claims Returned form at the Main Service Desk with as much detailed information as possible (e.g. the date, time of the day when an item was returned, or the location where an item was returned) to initiate a search process.
 A search will be conducted daily for the first week, and weekly for one month.
-During the period, Circulation and the patron share the responsibility of locating a library item.
-If the Claims Returned item is not located after one month of searching, then the patron assumes responsibility for replacing the item.
+If the Claims Returned item is not located after one month of searching, then the patron is responsible for replacing the item.

-Graduate students may request the use of a shared graduate carrel at the Circulation Desk.
-Graduate carrels are available on a semester basis and are assigned on the first day of classes.
 Faculty members may request the use of a private study space through the Dean's Office.
-Library staff members are authorized to remove library materials from carrels and studies when they are not checked out or when needed by other patrons.
-Materials that are overdue may also be removed.
+Library staff members are authorized to remove library materials from carrels and studies when they are not checked or if they are overdue.

-Courtesy overdue reminder notices are sent to all patrons via campus e-mail.
+Courtesy overdue reminder notices are sent to all patrons via campus e-mail and will also be sent via text to patrons who opt in for the Library Text Message Service.
 Failure to receive the courtesy notice does not, however, exempt borrowers from fines.

 The status of checked out items is always available for review online by using My Library Account or by calling the Circulation Desk 479-575-4104.